IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: : System architecture

 \subsubsection{Broadcasting functionality}

-Spokes (apps) need to be aware of the functionalities supported by other apps to leverage their functionality.
-Additionally, they need to be aware of these functionalities as they create \textit{plans} to resolve user queries (Section~\ref{subsubsection:spoke-planner}).
-To that end, ISC protocol maintains a list of all the predefined functionalities supported by \llmsys (from all apps on \llmsys's store), such as \textit{web browsing} and \textit{meeting scheduling}, and exposes them to spokes as they are initiated.
-It is important to note that the ISC protocol does not reveal to the spokes whether an app with the exposed functionality is installed on \llmsys, to reduce the exposure and potential abuse of user data, e.g., to avoid a situation where an adversary can create a fingerprint of installed apps~\cite{kurtz2016fingerprinting,iqbal2021fingerprinting}.
-This information is however revealed to the hub, which depending on the need might need to install apps and make their functionality available to spokes with user consent.
+To leverage functionalities from other apps, spokes (apps) need to be aware of these functionalities as they create \textit{plans} to resolve user queries (Section~\ref{subsubsection:spoke-planner}).
+To that end, ISC protocol maintains a list of all the predefined functionalities supported by \llmsys (e.g., from all apps on LLM app stores), such as \textit{web browsing} and \textit{meeting scheduling}, and exposes them to spokes as they are initiated.
+The ISC protocol does not reveal to the spokes whether an app with the exposed functionality is installed on \llmsys, to reduce the exposure and potential abuse of user data, e.g., to avoid a situation where an adversary can create a fingerprint of installed apps~\cite{kurtz2016fingerprinting,iqbal2021fingerprinting}.
+This information is however revealed to the hub, which might install apps and make their functionality available to spokes with user consent.